mhavilah/karateDynamicXPath/README.md

 In the above example the two XPath expressions return two differently shaped results:

 - NodeList - list of header elements
-- Numberic - count of header elements
+- Numeric - count of header elements

 These scenarios are correctly handled by the Karate Core class: **com.intuit.karate.Script**: